 Unfortunately, Coren’s rankings of smartest breeds was based on just one dimension of dog intelligence.
 According to the renowned researcher, there are two other components of IQ that are arguably more important.

-Coren refers to instinctive and adaptive intelligence, which are much harder to objectively measure.
+Coren admits there’s also instinctive and adaptive intelligence, which are much harder to objectively measure.
 Nonetheless, it’s important to understand these concepts in order to measure a breed’s true canine intelligence.

 Instinctive intelligence refers to a dog’s ability or skill that the breed was developed for.
 In the past, all dogs were purpose-bred.
 In other words, they were bred for a specific role or job in mind.

-For example, Golden Retrievers were bred to retrieve waterfowl (aquatic birds) from water after the hunter shoots them down.
+For example, Golden Retrievers were bred to retrieve waterfowl from bodies of water after a human hunter shoots them down.
 Their natural ability to retrieve game without much human training is their instinctive intelligence.

 In addition to retrieving, this intelligence can include herding, pointing, hunting and even companionship.
 And while the ancestors of Bichon Frises were water dogs, the modern Bichons you see today are bred solely for companionship.

 The Barbichon group (later shortened to Bichon) has had a long history of companionship for hundreds of years.
-Developed in the Mediterranean region, Bichons likely started off as companion dogs to Spanish sailors.
+Bred in the Mediterranean region, Bichons likely started off as companion dogs to the Spanish sailors.

 I recently lost my dad and have been diagnosed with anxiety and I think Barney can feel that.
 Since my dads passing I have noticed a chance in his behavior.– Chelseamacca (Reddit User)

 Companion dogs know how to keep their owners company in the best way possible.
-The Bichon’s instinctive intelligence refers to their uncanny ability to understand your needs and emotions.
+That said, the Bichon’s instinctive intelligence refers to their uncanny ability to understand your needs and emotions.